Setting up your office correctly - What needs to be considered?

 |

-A mixture of cellular and open-plan office is the group office.
-This concept attempts to combine the advantages of both.
-The aim is to enable effective collaboration and concentrated work at the same time.
-The separation can take place via permanently furnished rooms or with the help of mobile partition walls.
+A combination of cellular and open-plan offices creates the group office.
+This concept attempts to combine the advantages of both, aiming to enable effective collaboration while also allowing for concentrated work.
+Separation can be achieved through permanently furnished rooms or with the help of mobile partitions.

 |